Ronicley/Smalltalk/README.md

 ---

-## Laço de repetição:
+## Laços de repetição:

-whileTrue, whileFalse, timesRepeat, to do, to do by e array do
+whileTrue, whileFalse, timesRepeat, to do, to by do e array do

 - whileTrue --> [ comparação ] whileTrue: [ Iteração se a comparação for verdadeira ] .
   * EX: |x|. x:= 3. [x>0] whileTrue: [Transcript cr show: x. x:= x-1.].